fix8mt/conjure_enum/README.md

 |[Examples](#examples)| For examples|
 |[Building](#building)| How to build or include|

-> [!TIP]
-> Use the built-in [table of contents](https://github.blog/changelog/2021-04-13-table-of-contents-support-in-markdown-files/) to navigate this guide.

 ------------------------------------------------------------------------
 # Introduction
 This is a lightweight enum reflection class based on [magic_enum](https://github.com/Neargye/magic_enum).